if-tools/Briefings/README.md

 - Edit your already created briefings.
 Add any additional info after creating a briefing in case you've missed it during creation, or edit the main info to keep the briefing up-to-date.
 - Search created briefings.
 Find your next destination by searching briefings created by other users.
 - Make your briefings private and hide them from search, or keep them public for other users to see.
-- View your last viewed and created briefings on the main page.
+- See your last viewed and created briefings on the main page.

 You are welcome to request new features!
 To do so, [open a new issue](https://github.com/if-tools/Briefings/issues/new?assignees=&labels=enhancement&template=feature_request.md).